Read Our School Blogs:

 Elizabeth Metzger Sampson

-Elizabeth Metzger Sampson is the director of the Hands On Stanzas Program.
+Elizabeth Metzger Sampson directs and teaches in the Hands On Stanzas Program.
 Elizabeth’s creative work is a hybrid of writing and visual art.
 She has published and shown work in the US, Egypt, and Germany.
 Before Hands On Stanzas, Elizabeth taught creative practice workshops in Cairo and Sinai, Egypt, taught at The School of the Art Institute of Chicago, and was editor of the electronic magazine, Dear Navigator.
+Elizabeth has been working with the Poetry Center of Chicago for five years, and is currently Executive Director.